-All Year 11 students attend the Skills Show (Leicester) each year during the Autumn term Students have access to help from LEBC when applying for apprenticeships.
+Students have access to help from LEBC when applying for apprenticeships.

-Students have access to UCAS Progress and are encouraged to apply to sixth form colleges and schools using it.
+Students have previously had access to UCAS Progress to apply to sixth form colleges and schools using it.
+UCAS Progress has closed for the 2019-20 academic year so students will apply to post-16 providers directly.